 An online text-based counselling for people concerned about their own drinking or drug use.
 The service is equally available to people concerned about a family member, relative or friend.
 Click here for more information

 NCCRED will fund clinical researchers through competitive grants totalling $1.8 million AUD.
 Two types of funding have been established over three funding rounds: Seed Funding Grants and Capacity Building Grants.
-The first two rounds of NCCRED grants are closed but the new round of Seed Funding Grants is now open.
-Three funding rounds will be undertaken:
+All currently planned NCCRED funding rounds are closed.
+Stay tuned for further rounds.

 NCCRED has established a seed funding research program.
-The seed funding grants will develop evidence-based treatments and treatment models in response to prevalent, persistent and harmful emerging substances or methamphetamines.
+The seed funding grants aimed to develop evidence-based treatments and treatment models in response to prevalent, persistent and harmful emerging substances or methamphetamines.
 Grant recipients will contribute to the implementation of new and innovative treatment interventions.
 The funding will provide financial support as a seed-funding grant to establish investigator-initiated clinical trials / treatment research.
-The initial funding round specifically targets those projects investigating treatment options for methamphetamine or emerging drugs of concern dependence / use disorder; with subsequent funding rounds broadening the scope to include any new or emerging drug of concern.
+The initial funding rounds specifically targeted those projects investigating treatment options for methamphetamine or emerging drugs of concern dependence / use disorder; with subsequent funding rounds broadening the scope to include any new or emerging drug of concern.

-Applicants are encouraged to apply for funding that will answer clinical questions, build research capacity, and produce translational research results.
+Applicants were encouraged to apply for funding that will answer clinical questions, build research capacity, and produce translational research results.
 The grant should produce a fundable project that could eventually attract further funding streams.
-Applications for the seed funding grants will be reviewed by the NCCRED Methamphetamine and Emerging Drugs Working Group, and funding will be allocated by the NCCRED Board.
+Applications for the seed funding grants were reviewed by the NCCRED Methamphetamine and Emerging Drugs Working Group, and funding allocated by the NCCRED Board.

 1. What are Emerging Drugs?